Rohitshrimangle/stats1/README.md

 To run the Jupyter Notebook files in this repository, you need the following:

-Python (version 3.x recommended)
+-Python (version 3.x recommended)

-Jupyter Notebook
+-Jupyter Notebook

-Required Python libraries: NumPy, pandas, matplotlib, scipy, seaborn
+-Required Python libraries: NumPy, pandas, matplotlib, scipy, seaborn